sparkflows/sparkflows-docs/docs/installation/user-groups/databricks-security.rst

 Databricks Connections
 -----------------------

 The Databricks cluster details and token are specified in a connection.
 Users use these connections when interacting with Databricks.
 Connections can be at the global level or the project level.
 Global-level connections are created by the admin user, while project-level connections are created by project users.
 Fire Insights also supports defining group-level connections.

+For more details on **creating Databricks Connection** in Sparkflows - `Click Here. <https://docs.sparkflows.io/en/latest/user-guide/connection/compute-connection/databricks.html>`_

 .. figure:: ../../_assets/security/databricks-connection.PNG
    :alt: security